Laurel Touby

 Laurel Touby (born March 13, 1963) is an American journalist and investor.
-She is currently the Managing Director of Supernode Ventures, a venture capital firm in New York City.
+She is the a managing director of Supernode Ventures, a venture capital firm in New York City.

 Touby is best known as the founder of Mediabistro, the journalism and publishing resource site that she sold to Jupitermedia in 2007 for $23 million.
 Following the sale of Mediabistro, Laurel began a second career as a New York City based start-up advisor and tech investor.
 She has also been a mentor for the tech incubator Techstars.
 In January 2015, she set up her own investor syndicate, Flatiron Investors, representing New York based private investors.

 Education

 Touby attended Pine Crest High School (Fort Lauderdale, Florida) from 1979-1981.
 She then went on to pursue her education at Smith College where she majored in economics and international relations.
 She graduated with her BA in the summer of 1985.
 While studying at Smith College, Laurel was a track and field collegiate athlete and actively involved in student government.
 During her time at Smith, Touby developed a passion and talent for writing.
 Following graduation in 1985, Touby moved to New York City to pursue her interest in writing.